lucrussell/notes/_posts/2016-10-22-docker-quick-reference.md

 ## Run A Container With Env Variables for Testing

     docker run -it -e  MY_ENV_VAR=somevalue myrepo/myapp:latest /bin/bash

+## Increase Terminal Width to View Truncated Lines

+E.g. if output of `ps` is truncated at 80 characters by default.
+This happens because `ps` is using the width from the $COLUMNS variable.
+Specify a large value for `$COLUMNS` when using `ps`, e.g.:

+    root@ff41cab9438f:/# COLUMNS=1000 ps -aux

 ## Remove Containers Created and Exited 2 Weeks ago